AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/Exemptions/req.rst

-DC expectations for exemption regions
+DC requirements for exemption regions
 =====================================

-DC expectations regarding exemption regions.

-.. rubric:: Requirement(s)
+.. rubric:: Requirement

 Exemption regions shall apply to decision coverage violations as they do to statement coverage violations.

 .. rubric:: Testing Strategy

 Check proper behavior for decisions placed in several possible contexts, to validate that the exemption facility works for decision coverage